 It's in the tour that he began the "Essays" in 1572.
 They deal with many subjects while mixing his own life, his soul and his reflection as a man.
 The whole is "a jumble where the important and trivial things merge together as if at pleasure, the quickly outdated sides and the eternal", a unique book.

-It is in his castle in 1592 he took his last breath.
-Its heart is preserved in the chapel of the charming village which borders its domain.
+It is in his castle in 1592 that he takes his last breath.
+According to legend, his heart would have been kept in the chapel of the charming village which borders his domain.

 Marshal de Turenne

 Henri de La Tour d'Auvergne is his real name.
 He is known to be one of the greatest knights of Kings Louis XIII and then Louis XIV.
 His exploits are such that he was appointed Marshal of France in 1643.
 Viscount of Turenne, he also holds the title of viscount of Castillon from his father who bought the county of Castillon.
 From a Protestant family, he converted to Catholicism and donated a bequest of 20 pounds to the town of Castillon, in order to help poor Protestants who would also convert.

 But 10 years after his death, Louis XIV revoked the Edict of Nantes and prohibited Protestantism.

 The object of the bequest therefore no longer exists, and the city decides to build a hospital and a église with the sum.

 First buried in the Basilica of Saint-Denis alongside the Kings of France, Napoleon I would then have his ashes transferred to the Invalides, necropolis of the military glories of France.